This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Feeding Schedule and Appropriate Prey Items

-Stick with frozen over live prey for safety.
+Stick to frozen-thawed prey for safety.

 Health Monitoring and Veterinary Care